rgeraldporter/inquiry-monad/README.md

 Call function `f` upon each `inquire` result.
 Useful for logging or observing.
 The function will be passed an array containing `['fnName', Pass('passed value')]` or `['fnName', Fail('failed value')]`.

-For `InquiryP` and `InquiryF`, it is not run when the IOU is added, however does run upon resolution of the IOU.
+For `InquiryP`, it is not run when the IOU is added, however does run upon resolution of the IOU.

 ```js
 const isMoreThanOne = Question.of([